 19. Philadelphia, Pennsylvania

 Another densely populated urban metropolis you wouldn’t expect to rank this highly is Philadelphia, which checks in with a surprising parks score of 66.67.
 But you may recall that Pennsylvania translates to “Penn’s Woods,” and you can get out into said woods along the Schuylkill River trail, a 30-mile paved path from the city to Parkerford.
-You can also escape into the trees at Fairmount and Wissahickon Valley Parks, or learn something while you’re outside at Valley Forge Historic Park.
+You can also escape into the trees at Fairmount and Wissahickon Valley Parks, learn something while you’re outside at Valley Forge Historic Park, or check out some of Philadelphia’s best parks within city limits.
 For something completely different, take a walk through Ringing Rocks County Park, where 10-foot rock mounds ring out loud when stuck with a hammer.

 18. Atlanta, Georgia

 North Georgia is one of the most underrated scenic wonderlands in America, and nearly all of it is accessible just a short drive from Atlanta.
-Trek the Appalachian Trail — or at least a little slice of it — as the trail’s final (or first) 78.6 miles are in this region.
+Trek the Appalachian Trail — or at least a little slice of it — as the trail’s final (or first) 78.6 miles are in this region, or hit one of the best hikes near Atlanta for some fresh air and fall foliage.
 In town, you can explore the city by bike or foot along the Atlanta Beltline, an old rail corridor around the city connecting it all through the great outdoors.
 If weather permits, you can also take part in the time-honored tradition of “shooting the hooch,” where you float down the Chattahoochee River, beers in hand, enjoying the shade of the trees along the banks.

 17. Chicago, Illinois